itinero/docs/docs/itinero/basic-concepts/profiles/lua.md

 - metric: what is the metric that we will optimize for.
 Can be one of the following:
     - distance: only keep distance into account, neither speed nor factor will be used.
 Think speed=1 and factor=1
     - time: for every segment, the factor used is 1/speed (aka: time needed for this segment); the routeplanner will optimize for that
     - custom: the weight (per meter) for each segment will be used.
-This custom factor will be minimized
+This custom factor will be minimized.
+This implies that the metric 'speed' will not be used anymore for determining the route

 --]]